Overview

 This scenario is similar to the above.
 Instead of setting the Inventory Posting Group (the balance sheet side) incorrectly, they set the General Posting Setup incorrectly.

-This means everytime something is sold, it will hit the inventory G/L account instead of the sales account.
+This means every time something is sold, it will hit your inventory G/L account instead of the sales account.

-Make anything complicated or weird and you’re almost guaranteed problems down the road.
-This concept applies to Dynamics 365 Business Central aka Dynamics NAV as well
+Make anything complicated or weird and you’re almost guaranteed to have problems down the road.
+This concept applies to all other areas in the setup of Dynamics 365 Business Central as well.

 Solution